See more pictures of Port Hobron here:

 Whales were not a source of profit for the Russian American Company, but they were a crucial resource in Kodiak.
 Boiled and pickled whale meat and oil were important food items for the Russians as well as the Alutiiq.
 Alutiiq whalers at Kodiak killed between 150-300 whales a year and a portion of each whale killed was provided for colonial use.
 Settlements that provided the most whales were Karluk, Afognak, Alitak, Old Harbor, Angiskoe (between Kodiak and Spruce Islands), St. Paul (modern day Kodiak) and Igak (possibly Ugak or Ugat).
 In 1835, Yankee whalers from Nantucket discovered the rich whaling grounds that stretched across the Gulf of Alaska.
 New England whaling vessels soon crowded the waters around Kodiak and when the whaling boom peaked over 60% of the whale oil brought to east coast ports came from Kodiak waters.
 By the 1850s, it became harder to find whales and the over-harvested Kodiak hunting grounds were no longer profitable.

-In the 1920s there was resurgence of whaling and the American Pacific Whaling Company constructed a base of operations at Port Hobron.
+In the early 20th century there was resurgence of whaling and the American Pacific Whaling Company constructed a base of operations at Port Hobron that operated from 1926 to 1937.
 From this shore whaling station, three catcher boats with bomb-loaded harpoons were dispatched to hunt the waters around Kodiak.
 Once a whale was killed, the catcher vessel would pump it full of air, mark it with a flag, and continue hunting for the rest of the day.
 The entire days catch would then be towed to Port Hobron where large steam winches would drag the carcasses onto flensing platforms and the whales were butchered.
 The Alaska Steamship Company made weekly stops at Port Hobron to drop off supplies and pick up oil, and tourists and other passengers got to witness shore whaling firsthand.
 During its eleven years of operation, the station processed more than 2,300 whales, but closed due to financial losses.
 Read more here and here.
 Download the latest version of the CoastView app and explore more of Port Hobron here: